Brothers' Cemetery in Riga Memorial site

 Related stories

-This is how the Brothers' Cemetery was founded in Riga
+This is how the Brothers' Cemetery in Riga was born

-The narrator describes the conditions under which the most famous Latvian memorial dedicated to fallen soldiers was established.
-As can be seen from the memoirs, the cemetery of folk heroes faced a number of obstacles and disadvantages - not only from the church, but also from the management of the city of Riga.
+The narrator describes the circumstances under which the most famous Latvian memorial, dedicated to fallen soldiers, was created.
+As can be seen in the memoirs, the cemetery of national heroes faced a series of obstacles and unfavorable - dismissive attitudes not only from the church, but also from the Riga city government.